nearit/Android-SDK/README.md

 ### User profilation ###

+To profile users, you need to either create a new profile in our server or pass us a profileId obtained from your authentication services in the SDK.

-To register an user on our platform call this method
+To register an user in our platform call the method
 ```java
 NearItUserProfile.createNewProfile(context, new ProfileCreationListener() {
     @Override